Fetal Fentanyl Syndrome: Unveiling a New Syndrome Linked to Fentanyl Use During Pregnancy

 The genesis of this research lies in the alarming increase in fentanyl use over the past six years.
 Fentanyl, often found in street drugs or prescribed medically, has been responsible for a surge in overdose deaths across the U.S. As a synthetic opioid, it is more potent than heroin and other natural opioids, making it highly dangerous, particularly when used illicitly.

 Dr. Gripp first encountered a pattern in neonates presenting with physical abnormalities, including issues with growth, cleft palate, and distinctive facial features.
 These patients initially resembled cases of Smith-Lemli-Opitz Syndrome (SLOS), a metabolic disorder involving cholesterol biosynthesis.
-“The symptoms seemed similar, but genetic testing ruled out the presence of SLOS,” Dr. Gripp explained.
+“The findings seemed similar, but genetic testing ruled out the presence of SLOS,” Dr. Gripp explained.
 This led her team to question whether the similarities could be tied to environmental factors, particularly opioid exposure.

 Recognizing a New Syndrome